 Lent (Ash Wednesday until Easter) Violet or Purple represents our reflection, repentance, and confession as we prepare for the season to come.

-Eastertide (Easter Sunday until Pentecost) White or gold represents our celebrating the acts of God in the incarnation and the redemption.
+Eastertide (Easter Sunday until Pentecost) Gold and white represents our celebrating the acts of God in the incarnation and the redemption.

-Pentecost This color reminds the congregation of fire—the symbol of the Holy Spirit.
+Pentecost Red reminds the congregation of fire—the symbol of the Holy Spirit.
 As the color of the Holy Spirit, red is also appropriate for ordinations.

 After Pentecost (The time after Pentecost until the beginning of Advent) Green is used to symbolize our spiritual growth during ordinary times.